 Waitomo has become a famous small town in the North Island thanks to its local celebrity: glowworms.
 If glowworms made the city famous, there’s more to it than that.
 The green hills and pristine lakes provide plenty of entertainment during the day.
 From hiking to water sports, you won’t be bored.
 You can walk to Marokopa Falls and cross the natural limestone bridge of Mangapohue.
 There are a number of good cafes in town and farms that put on shows to showcase local life and traditions.

 Of course, a trip to Waitomo isn’t complete without a visit to the Glowworm Caves.
 It is forbidden to photograph without special permission because the light has an impact on the worms.
-Beneath the beautiful green hills lies an intricate maze of caves, underground rivers and even chasms.
+Beneath the magnificent green hills lies an intricate maze of caves, underground rivers and even chasms.
 There are several ways to view the caves since they are found all around the island.
 We decided to kayak around the lake and enter the caves.
 It is also possible to go tubing in the caves.
 For more adventurous travelers, you can rappel into the caves.
 Whichever way you get there, it’s impossible not to be impressed by these tiny but magnificent creatures.

 For budget accommodation in Waitomo, check out the Waitomo Caves Guest Lodge and for a more luxurious option, check out the Waitomo Boutique Lodge.